cosmology-tech/create-cosmos-app/README.md

 # now your app is running on localhost:3000!
 ```

+### Get Started Immediately

+You **don’t** need to install or configure cosmjs, keplr, nextjs, webpack or Babel.

+Everything is preconfigured, ready-to-go, so you can focus on your code!

+## Education & Resources

 🎥 [Checkout our videos](https://cosmology.tech/learn) to learn to learn more about `create-cosmos-app` and tooling for building frontends in the Cosmos!
-### Get Started Immediately

-You **don’t** need to install or configure tools like cosmjs, keplr, nextjs, webpack or Babel.

-They are preconfigured so that you can focus on the code.

-Create a project, and you’re good to go.
 ## Creating an App

 To create a new app, you may choose one of the following methods: